Coronavirus: Travellers arriving in Northern Ireland from Spain to quarantine for 14 days

 The requirement, announced on Saturday evening, will be in place across the UK and follows a surge in cases in the country.

-Spain has reported more than 900 new daily infections for the last two days, with authorities warning that the country could be facing the start of a second major wave of infections.
+Spain has reported more than 900 new daily infections for the last two days as authorities warn the country that lost 28,000 lives before getting its outbreak under control could be facing the start of a second major wave of infections.

-Are you returning home to NI from Spain, or have a trip to Spain booked?
-Contact us at newseditor@belfasttelegraph.co.uk

-Health Minister Robin Swann said the decision was taken following medical and scientific advice and will came into effect from midnight on Saturday, July 25.
+Health Minister Robin Swann said the decision has been taken following medical and scientific advice and will come into effect from midnight on Saturday.

 “The decision to remove Spain from the exempt list was not taken lightly.
 I have always said I will move swiftly and take the necessary action to ensure our citizens are protected," he said.